 - Chambal river area adjoining Bah is one of the prime bird watching sites and where the rare Indian Skimmer is spotted alongwith wide range of birds and Alligators (Marsh Crocodiles / Alligators).
 The river is a designated sanctuary and Boat safaris are conducted for an exclusive experience

 - The ravines running parallel to the Chambal river is the very region where Dacoits and Bandits ruled and where a complete Wild Wild West kind of lawlessness prevalied till early 1980s.
 Jeep Safari and Camel Safaris are conducted here for travellers to experience the ravines.
-The award winning movie Bandit Queen was based on real story of a lady dacoit Phoolan Devi.
+The award winning movie Bandit Queen was based on real story of a lady dacoit Phoolan Devi that ruled in around this area.

 60 kms South of Agra (towards Gwalior) is Dholpur, that offers a mix of heritage and Chambal river experience.